East Asian Languages & Cultures

 Green Hall 234E

-Focused on Korean language and culture, particularly corpus-based analysis of Korean and learner error corpus
+Director of Korean program; focused on Korean language and culture, particularly corpus-based linguistic analysis and learner corpus research